The-DevSec-Blueprint/dsb-digest/bp_conquered_aws_devops_pro.md

 From my experience, certain AWS services played a significant role in the exam.
 So _**make sure**_ you pay extra attention to:

 - CloudFormation
-- CodeBuild, CodePipeline, CodeDeploy....
-Anything with `Code` in front of it
+- CodeBuild, CodePipeline, CodeDeploy, and CodeCommit
 - Lambda, API Gateway
 - Kinesis Data Streams and Firehose
 - Inspector